DOBRO/binbo/CONTRIBUTING.md

 ## Coding Style

-Use horizontal tabs for indentation.
-Use one tab per indentation level.
+Use spaces for indentation.
+Use 4 spaces per indentation level.

 There is no hard limit for line length, just try to keep it as readable as possible.